stelcodes/nuzzle/README.md

 :remove-drafts? ; A boolean that indicates whether webpages marked as a draft should be removed.
 Defaults to false.
 :dev-port       ; A port number for the development server to listen on.
 Defaults to 5868.
 ```

+This map is your *top-level config* and contains everything required to build and develop your static site.

 ## Site Data
 Your `site-data` EDN file defines all the webpages in the website, plus any extra information you may need.
 It is expected to be a vector of maps.
 Each map has just one required key: `:id`.
 The value of `:id` will descibes what kind of data that map holds.